Bond Laddering for Retirement — How to Build Predictable Income

 Step 1 — Choose Your Bond Type

-You have three main categories.
-U.S. Treasury bonds are backed by the federal government, exempt from state and local income tax, and available in maturities from 4 weeks to 30 years.
-They’re the cleanest building material for a ladder.
-Municipal bonds are issued by state and local governments, and the interest is usually exempt from federal income tax — sometimes state tax too, if you buy bonds from your home state.
-Corporate bonds offer higher yields but carry credit risk, meaning the issuer could default.
-Investment-grade corporates from companies like Johnson & Johnson or Microsoft carry minimal default risk in practice, but they’re not zero.
+Three main categories here.
+U.S. Treasury bonds are backed by the federal government, exempt from state and local income tax, available in maturities from four weeks to thirty years.
+Cleanest building material for a ladder, full stop.
+Municipal bonds come from state and local governments — interest is usually exempt from federal income tax, sometimes state tax too if you buy from your home state.
+Corporate bonds offer higher yields but carry credit risk.
+An issuer could default.
+Investment-grade corporates from companies like Johnson & Johnson or Microsoft carry minimal default risk in practice, but minimal isn’t zero.

 Step 2 — Set Your Maturity Intervals

-Decide how far out you want the ladder to extend and how many rungs you want.
+Decide how far out the ladder extends and how many rungs you want.
 A common structure for a retiree with $150,000 to allocate might look like this:

 The gaps don’t have to be perfectly uniform.
-Some people front-load the early rungs to cover known near-term expenses and put less in the distant rungs.
-Others do the opposite, putting more in longer maturities to lock in today’s rates.
-It depends on your income needs, not some theoretical formula.
+Some people front-load early rungs to cover known near-term expenses — property taxes, a planned home repair — and put less in the distant rungs.
+Others do the opposite, locking in today’s rates further out.
+It depends on your actual income needs, not some theoretical formula someone drew up in a textbook.

 Step 3 — Decide on Investment Amount Per Rung

-Each rung should represent a meaningful amount of cash — either a specific expense category (property taxes, health insurance premiums, travel budget) or a defined income supplement amount.
-Working backward from real numbers is more useful than allocating equal slices for the aesthetic of it.
+Each rung should represent meaningful cash — either a specific expense category (health insurance premiums, annual travel budget, property taxes) or a defined income supplement amount.
+Working backward from real numbers is more useful than allocating equal slices just for the aesthetic of it.
+Aesthetic isn’t a retirement strategy.

 Step 4 — Make the Reinvestment Decision

 When each bond matures, you face a choice.
-If you need the money, spend it.
-If you don’t, reinvest it into a new bond at the far end of the ladder, extending your coverage window.
-A disciplined reinvestor keeps the ladder rolling indefinitely — essentially building a perpetual income machine that adjusts to current rates with every rung that matures.
+Need the money?
+Spend it.
+Don’t need it?
+Reinvest into a new bond at the far end of the ladder — extending your coverage window.
+A disciplined reinvestor keeps the ladder rolling indefinitely, essentially building a perpetual income machine that adjusts to current rates with every rung that matures.

 Bond Ladder vs Bond Fund — The Real Trade-Offs

-This comparison is where brokerages get slippery, so let’s be direct about it.
+This comparison is where brokerages get slippery.
+Let’s be direct.

 The Case for a Ladder

-You have a known maturity date.
+Known maturity date.
 You know exactly what you’ll receive and when.
-If you hold to maturity, you cannot lose principal to interest rate movements.
-The income is predictable to the dollar.
-There’s no management fee beyond the bid-ask spread when you buy.
-And psychologically, there’s something powerful about knowing that a specific dollar amount is going to land in your account on a specific date three years from now.
+Hold to maturity, and you cannot lose principal to interest rate movements — period.
+Income is predictable to the dollar.
+No management fee beyond the bid-ask spread when you buy.
+And there’s something genuinely powerful, psychologically, about knowing a specific dollar amount will land in your account on a specific date three years from now.
+That’s what makes the ladder endearing to us income-focused retirees — it turns abstraction into a calendar entry.

 The Case for a Bond Fund

 Bond funds are easier.
-You buy one ticker, you get instant diversification across dozens or hundreds of bonds, and the fund manager handles everything.
+One ticker, instant diversification across dozens or hundreds of bonds, and someone else handles everything.
 You can buy $5,000 worth.
 You don’t need to know what a CUSIP number is.
-The fund pays monthly distributions.
+Monthly distributions just appear.
 For smaller portfolios or people who genuinely don’t want to manage individual holdings, bond funds serve a real purpose.

 The catch: bond funds have no maturity date.
 They never return your principal in any defined way.
 Their NAV rises and falls with interest rates.
-In a rising rate environment — like 2022, when the AGG (iShares Core U.S. Aggregate Bond ETF) lost roughly 13% — bond fund holders got crushed on something they thought was “safe.”
+In a rising rate environment — like 2022, when the AGG lost roughly 13% — bond fund holders got crushed on something they thought was “safe.”
 A bond ladder holder who bought in 2019 and held individual bonds to maturity?
 They got every coupon payment and every dollar of principal back, right on schedule.
+No drama.

 The Verdict

-Use a bond ladder when you have a specific income need, a meaningful amount to invest (more on this in a moment), and the willingness to manage individual positions.
-Use a bond fund when your portfolio is small, when you want simplicity above all, or when you’re in accumulation mode and don’t need predictable cash flows yet.
-They’re not competitors so much as tools for different jobs.
+Use a bond ladder when you have a specific income need, a meaningful amount to invest, and the willingness to manage individual positions.
+Use a bond fund when your portfolio is small, when simplicity matters most, or when you’re in accumulation mode and don’t need predictable cash flows yet.
+They’re not competitors — they’re tools for different jobs.
+Probably worth repeating that, actually.

 How Much Do You Need to Start

 Here’s the number most articles bury or skip entirely: you need at least $50,000 to build a Treasury ladder that actually covers a meaningful income gap.
-That’s not an arbitrary figure.
-Treasury bonds are sold in $1,000 increments, so the math technically allows smaller amounts.
+Treasury bonds are sold in $1,000 increments — so the math technically allows smaller amounts.
 But a six-rung ladder with $8,000 per rung generates maybe $320 a year in interest at a 4% yield.
-That’s not an income strategy — that’s a hobby.
+That’s not an income strategy.
+That’s a hobby.

 Smaller Portfolios — Alternatives Worth Knowing